 In other words, many people crave something to sacrifice for, not just the fulfillment of their brute physiological appetites.
 This single fact flies so starkly in the face of received post-Enlightenment wisdom that it seems to have simply never occurred to anyone in the UN or the World Bank.
 But it implies that the lack of demand for self-sacrifice in contemporary wealthy Western societies is actually a problem.
 As I’ve pointed out before, societies that demand real sacrifice enjoy fiercely committed members.
 Societies that give people Gap outlets and Internet porn and the Super Bowl and never ask for any meaningful sacrifices in return…well, don’t.

 (This post excerpt is part of the Sinai and Synapses Discussion Forum — a collection of perspectives on specific topics.
-It is part of our Winter 2015 series, “Why Do People Do Bad (and Good) Things?”
+It is part of our series, “Why Do People Do Bad (and Good) Things?” and “When Religion Heals, When Science Heals.”
 It appears in full at Patheos‘s blog “Science On Religion.”)